5 STEPS TO A MOTH FREE WARDROBE

-- Deep Clean the Area.
-Use soap and water to wipe down surfaces and thoroughly vacuum cracks and crevices.
+1. DEEP CLEAN THE AREA - Use soap and water to wipe down surfaces and thoroughly vacuum cracks and crevices.

-- Use a Natural Moth Killer.
-This will safely remove any larvae and eggs that might still be present.
+2. USE A NATURAL MOTH KILLER - This will safely remove any larvae and eggs that might still be present.
+Try our Chrysanthemum Killer Moth Spray.

-- Store Clothes Correctly.
-Ensure you store your clothes in mothproof storage bags.
+3. STORE CLOTHES CORRECTLY - Ensure you store your clothes in mothproof clothes storage bags.

-- Repeat Every Season.
-At the change of every season, repeat the steps above and refresh your moth repellent products.
+5. REPEAT EVERY SEASON - At the change of every season, repeat the steps above and refresh your moth repellent products.

 If you have a moth infestation or wish to prevent a past infestation from coming back, follow these simple moth prevention tips to keep your wardrobe free from clothes moths.

 Clothes moths are attracted to dark, dusty, undisturbed corners.
-Therefore the first step is to give you wardrobe a deep clean.
+Therefore, the first step is to give your wardrobe a deep clean.
 Remove everything from your wardrobe and drawers.
 Wash what can be washed and dry clean everything else.
 To be safe, this includes bedding, drapes and curtains which are in the same room.

 Vacuum your wardrobe, drawers, carpets, floors and all surrounding areas thoroughly.
-Then you can either choose to wash the inside of the wardrobe and drawers with soap and water.
+Then wash the inside of the wardrobe and drawers with soap and water.

-If you have an ongoing infestation, spray the inside of your wardrobe with Chrysanthemum Moth Spray.
-This will help kill off any eggs or larvae that may be present.
+If you have an ongoing infestation, spray the inside of your wardrobe with Chrysanthemum Killer Moth Spray.
+This will help kill off any eggs or larvae that may be present. follow the instructions above to ensure that soft furnishings undergoe the full moth treatment

 Storing out of season clothing is a useful way of creating more space for yourself.
 How you store your clothes is very important.
 They need to be able to breathe and they need to be kept dust and moth free.
-Total Wardrobe Care has a selection of popular garment bags including our washable and breathable cotton garment storage bags and our non-woven knitwear bags.
-Both these bags have a zip that completely tucks in, so the moths cannot get in.
-Avoid storing in plastic as the fabrics need to be able to breathe to prevent mould.
+Total Wardrobe Care has a selection of popular garment bags including our washable and breathable cotton garment storage bags and our non-woven garment bags.
+Both these bags have a zip and velcro fastening that completely tucks in, so the moths cannot get in.
+Avoid storing clothes in plastic as the fabrics need to be able to breathe to prevent mould.

-For folded items use a storage box lined in acid-free tissue paper.
+For folded items use a fabric storage box lined in acid-free tissue paper.
 Don’t store your clothes in an overheated or damp attic, cellar or storage unit.
 Put your storage box in a spare room, on top of a cupboard or better still, in a clean cupboard with a firmly shut door.
-Make sure all your clothes are stored away clean!
+Make sure all your clothes are stored away clean for full moth protection!

 Once you have cleaned both your clothes and wardrobes you need to prevent adult moths from returning.
 You can do this by using natural anti-moth repellents.
 Unlike traditional moth balls, the aromas which are unpalatable to clothes moth are very pleasant and safe to humans.